Jamari Lattimore

-Jamari Lattimore (born October 6, 1988) is a former American football linebacker.
-He played college football at Middle Tennessee, and signed with the Green Bay Packers as an undrafted free agent in 2011.
+Jamari Lattimore (born October 6, 1988) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Middle Tennessee Blue Raiders, and signed with the Green Bay Packers as an undrafted free agent in 2011.

-Early years
+Early life

 Lattimore was born in Miami, Florida and attended Hialeah - Miami Lakes High School.
 While attending the high school he lettered in both track and football where he played Defensive Back, Linebacker, Tackle, Tight End and Wide Receiver.
 During his time there he earned 64-4A All-Dade honorable mention honors.

 College career

 Dodge City Community College

 Lattimore spent the first season of his college career at Dodge City Community College, where he had 60 tackles, a team-high nine sacks and an interception.
 At the end of the year, he received honorable mention all-conference recognition.

 After a single season in community college, Lattimore drew little attention with only Middle Tennessee State, University of North Carolina, and Toledo actively recruiting him, but only receiving a scholarship offer from Middle Tennessee State.